Exact Exponents for Concentration and Isoperimetry in Product Polish Spaces: Introduction

-where the set $A$ is assumed to satisfy either of two conditions above.
-We call $(a,t)\mapsto1-\Gamma^{(n)}(a,t)$ as the \emph{concentration function}, which is a generalization of the usual concentration function $t\mapsto1-\Gamma^{(n)}(\frac{1}{2},t)$ in the theory of concentration of measure.
-Define the \emph{isoperimetric }and\emph{ concentration exponents} respectively as\footnote{Throughout this paper, the base of $\log$ is $e$.
-Our results are still true if the bases are chosen to other values, as long as the bases of the logarithm and exponential are the same. } for $\alpha\ge0$,
+where the set $A$ is assumed to satisfy either of the above two conditions.
+We call $(a,t)\mapsto1-\Gamma^{(n)}(a,t)$ as the concentration function, which reduces to the usual concentration function $t\mapsto1-\Gamma^{(n)}(\frac{1}{2},t)$ in the theory of concentration of measure when $a$ is set to $1/2$.
+Throughout this paper, we set

+Define the isoperimetric and concentration exponents respectively as\footnote{Throughout this paper, the base of $\log$ is $e$.
+Our results are still true if the bases are chosen to other values, as long as the bases of the logarithm and exponent are the same. } for $\alpha,\tau\ge0$,

 In fact,